Skip to main content

 • Active service account

 • A Wiz service account serves as a machine-to-machine interface to authenticate with the Wiz API.
-Permissions must be explicitly assigned to a service account by a Wiz user, typically requiring a user with elevated privileges, such as a Global Admin, to configure these settings correctly.
+Permissions must be explicitly assigned to a service account by a Wiz user, typically requiring a user with elevated privileges such as a Global Admin.
 See their documentation for more information.

 • read:users